hash-org/hashc/docs/src/interpreter/backends.md

 primarily:

 - We can have an interactive mode, execute code on the fly (with a minor performance hit)
-- We can run compile-time code functions that are beyound just templates and constant folding expressions.
+- We can run compile-time code functions that are beyond just templates and constant folding expressions.

 ## Planned backends

-Here are the currently planned backends, that will be worked on and stabalised some time in the future:
+Here are the currently planned backends, that will be worked on and stabilised some time in the future:

 | Name            | Description                                                                         | Target platform | Status |
 |-----------------|-------------------------------------------------------------------------------------|-----------------|--------|